Australian gold rushes: 1892: Coolgardie

-The Coolgardie goldrush was the beginning of what has been described as "the greatest gold rush in West Australian history".
+The Coolgardie gold rush was the beginning of what has been described as "the greatest gold rush in West Australian history".
 It has also been described as "the greatest movement of people in Australia's history", but this is an exaggeration.
-The greatest movement of people in Australia's history was in the period 1851 to 1861 during the gold-rushes to the Eastern states when the recorded population of Australia rose by 730,484 from 437,665 in 1851 to 1,168,149 in 1861, as against an increase of 20% of this amount for Western Australia in the period 1891 to 1901, a 137,834 increase of recorded population for Western Australia from 46,290 in 1891 to 184,124 in 1901.
+The greatest movement of people in Australia's history was in the period 1851 to 1861 during the gold rushes to the Eastern states when the recorded population of Australia rose by 730,484 from 437,665 in 1851 to 1,168,149 in 1861, as against an increase of 20% of this amount for Western Australia in the period 1891 to 1901, a 137,834 increase of recorded population for Western Australia from 46,290 in 1891 to 184,124 in 1901.

 1893: Kalgoorlie

-On 17 June 1893 alluvial gold was found near Mount Charlotte, less than 25 mi from Coolgardie, at what became the town of Hannan (Kalgoorlie).
-The announcement of this find by Paddy Hannan only intensified the excitement of the Coolgardie gold-rush, and led to the establishment in Western Australia's Eastern Goldfields of the twin towns of Kalgoorlie-Boulder.
+On 17 June 1893, alluvial gold was found near Mount Charlotte, less than 25 mi from Coolgardie, at what became the town of Hannan (Kalgoorlie).
+The announcement of this find by Paddy Hannan only intensified the excitement of the Coolgardie gold-rush, and led to the establishment in Western Australia's Eastern Goldfields of the twin towns of Kalgoorlie–Boulder.
 Prior to moving to Western Australia in 1889 to prospect for gold Hannan had prospected at Ballarat in Victoria in the 1860s, Otago in New Zealand in the 1870s, and at Teetulpa (north of Yunta) in South Australia in 1886.
-The first to find gold at Kalgoorlie were Paddy Hannan and his fellow Irishmen Thomas Flanagan and Daniel Shea.
-In the morning Flanagan was fetching the horses when he spotted gold on the ground.
+The first to find gold at Kalgoorlie were Paddy Hannan and his fellow Irishmen Thomas Flanagan and Daniel Shea: In the morning Flanagan was fetching the horses when he spotted gold on the ground.
 As others were camping nearby he kicked a bush over it, took careful note of his bearings, and hastened back to tell Hannan and Dan Shea, another Irishman who had joined them.
 They tarried there until the others had gone, then recovered Flanagan's gold and found much more!
 It was decided one should go back to Southern Cross, the nearest administrative centre, with the gold and seek a reward-claim from the Warden.
 Tess Thomson in her book Paddy Hannan, A Claim To Fame, reveals that it was Hannan who did so.
 Thus, Flanagan was the 'finder' and Hannan, who made the find public, was the 'discoverer', for "dis-cover" means what it says – "to take the cover off", in other words "to reveal; to make public" which a finder does not necessarily do.After Hannan registered their reward-claim for a new find of gold with over 100 oz of alluvial gold, an estimated 700 men were prospecting in the area within three days.
 The reward for Hannan's party for discovering the best alluvial find ever made in the colony, and without knowing it one of the best reefing fields in the world, was to be granted a 6 acre mining lease.